Frequently Asked Questions

 What is Norwich Pride?

-Norwich Pride is a celebration from the local Lesbian, Gay, Bisexual and Trans (LGBT) community for everyone.
-Norwich Pride is a celebration from the local Lesbian, Gay, Bisexual and Trans (LGBT) community for everyone.
+Norwich Pride is a celebration of the Lesbian, Gay, Bisexual and Trans (LGBT)+ community and for everyone.
 It happens every year on the last Saturday in July and includes a picnic in Chapelfield Gardens as well as stalls, speeches and entertainment at the Forum and a Parade through the City Centre.
 There are parties, comedy and live music at venues across the city as well as films, art exhibitions and family-friendly events.
-Norwich Pride is organised by a Collective of friendly, creative, enthusiastic volunteers who want to ensure Norwich is a city where everyone can feel safe and proud to be themselves.
+Norwich Pride is organised by a group of friendly, creative, enthusiastic volunteers who want to ensure Norwich is a city where everyone can feel safe and proud to be themselves.

 If you would like to volunteer, please email firstname.lastname@example.org.
 If you would like to find out more and meet members of the collective, we have regular open meetings.
 Visit our Facebook Page to get the latest news on Norwich Pride.